EXXETA/wordpress-plugin-donations/wp/README.md

 # Setup - Installation procedure

 1. Be sure to meet the listed requirements for the web server and the WordPress installation, *before* you proceed.
-2. Extract provided archive of this plugin to `wp-content/plugins` directory.
+2. Extract the release archive of this plugin to `wp-content/plugins` directory.
 3. Install and activate this plugin in WordPress plugin management section.
 4. Configure plugin settings in `Einstellungen > Spenden`.
 5. Add the banner to your *WooCommerce* cart page by using a block (in "Gutenberg" editor) or as an alternative you can use a WordPress shortcode (documented below).
 Technically both ways lead to the same markup/result.
 6. Read this documentation carefully to understand how this plugin is supposed to work.
-7. You'll get regular donation reports and you *must* transfer the donated money to the [WWF Germany](https://www.wwf.de/).
+7. You'll receive regular donation reports.
+You *must* transfer the donated money to the [WWF Germany](https://www.wwf.de/).
 More information (including bank account) is given in the plugin's dashboard.

 **NOTE:** After the first plugin installation there will be generated a first (probably empty) report.

 # Plugin's functionality